stevencrawford/job-tailor/README.md

 pnpm run dev
 ```

-This will start the NestJS backend servers and the React development server.
+This will start the NestJS backend server and the React development server.

 You can now access the application at http://localhost:3000.